hytechclub/web-103/Objects/README.md

 ## Review: Object Activity
 Facilitate the [Object Activity](ObjectActivity.md).
 Every student should have a chance to answer at least one of the questions.

-## Code-Along:  TODO
+## Code-Along: Food Picker
-Follow the [instructions](TODO.md) to build up a website meant to TODO.
+Follow the [instructions](FoodPickerCodeAlong.md) to build up a website meant to help hungry visitors decide which food to eat.
+By the end of the activity, the project should be something like [this](https://replit.com/@HylandOutreach/FoodPickerComplete#script.js).

-## Self-Paced Work: TODO Updates
+## Self-Paced Work: Food Picker Updates
-Have the students follow [the instructions](SelfPacedWork.md) to continue working on the TODO website.
+Have the students follow [the instructions](SelfPacedWork.md) to continue working on the Food Picker website.

 ## Agenda